Information • Entertainment • Opinion (Since 1985)

 Every way you look at this you lose...

 Imagine a warehouse filled with the collections of a few dozen bookstores and art galleries.
-Depending on the effect the curator wants to achieve, he or she could select, extract and arrange almost any sort of focused exhibition that suited the curator's taste or fancy – modern first editions, Western Americana, polar travel, 19th century English literature, European history, French impressionism, abstract expressionism, the Barbizon School, and so on.
-Not a balanced display certainly – but then people often rely on and are happy to have others pick and choose for them.
+Depending on the effect the curator wants to achieve, he or she could select, extract and arrange almost any sort of exhibition that suited the curator's taste or fancy – modern first editions, Western Americana, polar travel, 19th century English literature, European history, French impressionism, abstract expressionism, the Barbizon School, and so on.
+Not a balanced display certainly – but then people often rely on others pick and choose for them.
 I have no problem with bookstores and art galleries deciding on what to offer to the public.
 I do have a problem with corporate media curating the news – which means deciding what the public should or should not know about current events.
 We've seen a lot of this in recent years – television reporters spending less time reporting news and more time trying to create or shape the public's perception of it.
 The current Donna Brazile scandal is just one example of an important story of which many people are unaware.

 Call it Mrs. Robinson's lament or whatever you want, but it's no laughing matter.
 We may all be losers next Tuesday, but this time the corporate (and to some extent public) television news media are among the biggest losers because without credibility, what do they have left?
 As much as I sometimes criticize social media and alternative news sources, I must admit they have played an increasingly important role in providing diverse sources of unfiltered information to people wanting to know more about what's really going on in the world — and if in the process they drag the television news shows kicking and screaming into the 21st century, then society will ultimately benefit.